Imágenes de página

 Aar.
 Ay, and as good as Saturninus may.

 Dem.
-Then why should he defpair, that knows to court it With words, fair looks, and liberality?
+Then why should he despair, that knows to court it

-Would ferve your turns.
+Would serve your turns.

 Chi.
-Ay, fo the turn were ferved.
+Ay, fo the turn were served,

 Dem.
-Aaron, thou haft hit it.
+Aaron, thou hast hit it.

 Aar.
 Would you had hit it too,

-That both fhould speed?
+That both should fpeed?

 Chi.
-"Faith, not me.
+'Faith, not me.

 Dem.
 No, nor me.

-'Tis policy and ftratagem muft do
+'Tis policy and stratagem must do

 That what you cannot as you would atchieve,